Man to appear in court charged with murder of schoolgirl Olivia Pratt-Korbel | ITV News

-Man to appear in court charged with murder of schoolgirl Olivia Pratt-Korbel
+Man to appear in court charged with murder of Liverpool schoolgirl Olivia Pratt-Korbel

 A 34-year-old man charged with the murder of Olivia Pratt-Korbel is set to appear in court.